iTwin/bis-schemas/Domains/0-Core/BisCore.remarks.md

 ### SubjectRefersToSubject

 A `bis:Subject` can be referenced by zero or more `bis:Subject` instances as opposed to the `bis:SubjectOwnsSubjects` relationship that leads to a strict hierarchy.
+This relationship is typically needed when the referencing and referenced `bis:Subject`s are located in different branches of the Subject hierarchy.
+With this relationship, the referencing `bis:Subject` is stating an association with the referenced `bis:Subject`s without duplicating them into its own branch.
+The concrete semantics behind such association is left for the data-writer or a human being to interpret, as it is generally the case with all `bis:Subject` instances on the Subject hierarchy as a whole.

 ### Element